AlphaRalph/IoTSensorBase/docs/OVERVIEW.md

 ![IoT SensorBase][PlugIn2]

-This leads to the configuration page, where you can search for the installed plugin in the plugins teb.
+This leads to the configuration page, where you can search for the installed plugin in the plugins tab.

 ![IoT SensorBase][PlugIn3]

-To add this datasource, under configuration page -> Data sources, the button Add Data source must be pressed and the added plugin must be selected.
+To add this datasource, under configuration page -> Data sources, klick the button 'Add Data source' and select the added plugin.
 This leads to the configuration page where the region and API keys must be added:

 ![IoT SensorBase][PlugIn4]

-Since the Frankfurt region was selected for the DynamoDB database, the AWS Region field must contain: eu-central-1
+Since the Frankfurt region was selected for the DynamoDB database, the AWS Region field must contain: eu-central-1.
+You can find your personal private key and AccessKey ID in your AWS account.

 ![IoT SensorBase][PlugIn5]

+Klick on 'Save and test'.
+You can now start with the visualization.

 <p align="right">(<a href="#top">back to top</a>)</p>